Association Cockpit - VC

 Continuity and future outlook

-The Cockpit Association has been committed to safeguarding and advancing aviation safety for years.
+The Cockpit Association has been committed to safeguarding and advancing safety for years.
 As a trusted and independent player, the VC sets standards for training and safety.
-Together with international partners, it is committed to the integrity of pilot training and ensures that safety is a priority.
+Together with international partners, it is committed to the integrity of training and ensures that safety is a priority.